ASNeG/OpcUaWebServer/docs/source/1_getting_started/installation.rst

 Source Code
 --------------

-In order to compile and install the OpcUaWebServer from the source code, you should meet the following requirements:
+To compile and install the OpcUaWebServer from the source code, you should meet the following requirements:

 * `ASNeG OPC UA Stack`_ >= 4.0.0